Home

 Regression testing is indispensable in especially software upgrades and new code additions.

-Building an effective software requires a lot of trial and error.
+Building effective software requires a lot of trial and error.
 Part of your role as a business owner is to employ great Quality Assurance tactics.
-Part of this is found regression testing.
-Accurate regression testing can make a huge difference to your bottomline.
+Part of this is found in regression testing.
+Accurate regression testing can make a huge difference to your bottom line.
 By using controlled tests and gathering empirical data, you can find out exactly which problems your software may have.

 Check more related blog posts: